nikola1912/sudoku-server/README.md

 - On VS Code you can just open a new terminal, the venv will be activated automatically
 - Deactivate virtual environment by running `deactivate`

-### Environment Variables

-- Change environment variables in `.env` file
-- `.env` should never be commited

 ### Packages

 - Install new packages by running `pip install <package_name>`
 - When a new package is installed, run `pip freeze` and copy the output to the `requirements.txt` file
 - Install all the packages from the `requirements.txt` file by running `pip install -r requirements.txt`
+- Uninstall packages with `pip-autoremove <package_name> -y`

 ### Setup

-- Activate virtual environment
+- Activate virtual environment - `venv/Scripts/activate`
-- Install required packages
+- Install required packages - `pip install -r requirements.txt`
-- Start the server by running `flask run`
+- Start the server - `npm start`
-- Stop the server by doing `CTRL+C` in the terminal